-Punjabi artist Miss Pooja has experienced an unprecedented raid by Income Tax officials.
+Punjabi artist Miss Pooja has experienced an unprecedented Income Tax raid by officials.

-In a major operation the tax authorities targeted the Punjabi entertainment industry and performed raids in over 15 premises in Punjabi cities including Ludhiana, Jalandhar, Amritsar, Patiala, Rajpura and Chandigarh.
+In a major operation, the tax authorities targeted the Punjabi entertainment industry and performed raids in over 15 premises in Punjabi cities including Ludhiana, Jalandhar, Amritsar, Patiala, Rajpura and Chandigarh.

 The raids on Miss Pooja took place between Wednesday 5th December and Thursday 6th December 2012 and were part of a number raids on singers, actors and producers of Punjabi music and films.
 Punjab police assisted tax officials to conduct the raids.